bilalobe/trackone/adr/ADR-001-primitives-x25519-hkdf-xchacha.md

 ## Replay and Rotation

-- **Replay protection:** gateway tracks highest FC per device with a sliding acceptance window (e.g., 64).
+- **Replay protection:** gateway tracks the highest FC per device with a sliding acceptance window (e.g., 64).
 - **Key rotation:** signed "rotate" command from gateway; derive `CK' = HKDF‑Expand(PRK, "rotate:epoch=E", 32)`; persist
-  new epoch and reset replay window.
+  new epoch and reset the replay window.
+  +**Key rotation automation:** roadmap for the rotation workflow exists (signed rotate command, HKDF-based epoch derivation), but automation is not yet wired.
+Long-term deployments must perform these updates manually until the M#5 "weekly ratcheting" target (tagged as `0.0.1+N-m5`) delivers the scheduled, automated rotation service; future ADRs will codify how and where the automation runs.

 ## Ledger Interface (non‑secret decisions)